Spencer-Sch/Calculator_2.0/README.md

 - Began transfer of logic from old calculator for button clicks on +, -, x, /.
 To be continued...

 - Succeeded in transfering part of the logic from 'sumSubMultDiv' in old calculator.
 To be continued...

+Day 6

+- Succeeded in transferring logic from 'sumSubMultDiv'.

+- Succeeded in transferring logic from 'calculate'.

+- Implemented useEffect() in the 'EquasionResultOutput' component in order to trigger the calculate logic when needed.

+- Conditionally applied font size to the output of 'EquasionResultOutput' component in order to keep large numbers from going outside the appropriate borders.

+- Added logic to 'EquasionResultOutput' and 'EquasionOutput' components so they display the appropriate information at the correct time.

+- ISSUE TO FIX: subsequent presses of the '-' button while chaining operator button equations results in the '-' symbol appearing in front of operand1.